stadiamaps/sdf_font_tools/README.md

 * Combine multiple glyphs from multiple fonts into a single stack.
 * Generate glyphs from a TrueType/OpenType font.

-If you're looking for a CLI tool to generate PBF ranges en mass like [node-fontnik](https://github.com/mapbox/node-fontnik)), but faster, check out [build_pbf_glyphs](https://github.com/stadiamaps/build_pbf_glyphs).
+If you're looking for a CLI tool to generate PBF ranges en masse like [node-fontnik](https://github.com/mapbox/node-fontnik)), but faster, check out [build_pbf_glyphs](https://github.com/stadiamaps/build_pbf_glyphs).